chengxxf/codebase/README.md

 #################stackoverflow###################<br>
 To definitely be able to login using https protocol, you should first set your authentication credential to the git Remote URI:<br>

-git remote set-url origin https://yourusername@github.com/user/repo.git<br>
+>git remote set-url origin https://yourusername@github.com/user/repo.git<br>
 Then you'll be asked for a password when trying to git push.<br>

 In fact, this is on the http authentication format.
 You could set a password too:<br>

 https://youruser:password@github.com/user/repo.git<br>
-You should be aware that if you do this, your github password will be stored in plaintext in your .git directory, which is obviously<br> undesirable.
+You should be aware that if you do this, your github password will be stored in plaintext in your .git directory, which is obviously<br> undesirable.<br>
 ###################################################<br>

 #########################<br>